savagegus/tumblr2yaki/README.md

 # tumblr2yaki

 Downloads post content and metadata using the Tumblr API.
+Then takes the json output and converts video and text blocks to individual index.txt pages with the correct directory structure and the text/html content type.

 # Usage